harshvardhaniimi/personal-website/content/talks/2022-03-22-personal-website-for-academics/index.Rmd

 ---
-title: Personal Website for Academics
+title: Personal Websites for Academics
 subtitle: Kick-off Workshop for University of Tennessee's INFORMS Chapter
 summary: Kick-off Workshop for University of Tennessee's INFORMS Chapter
 author: Harshvardhan